 Dummit Fradin Immigration Attorney Takes Swift Action

-Our immigration attorney Abigail Seymour spoke with the client in-depth to find out EXACTLY what had happened.
+Our High Point immigration attorney spoke with the client in-depth to find out EXACTLY what had happened.
 She then buried herself in understanding how the registration system works from the university’s side.
 In other words, she needed to understand what error might have been made and if there was a fix for it.

 It turns out there was a fix.
 So, she sent a flurry of emails to the correct administrators stating in no uncertain terms that it needed to get fixed as soon as possible.